patrickthesailorman/cs50/pset4/whodunit/README.md

 ## What does it mean if `biHeight` is negative?

-If `biHeight` is negative, the bitmap is a top-down DIB (device-independent bitmap)
-	and its origin is the upper left corner.
+If `biHeight` is negative, the bitmap is a top-down DIB (device-independent bitmap) and its origin is the upper left corner.

 ## What field in `BITMAPINFOHEADER` specifies the BMP's color depth (i.e., bits per pixel)?

-TODO
+The biBitCount member of the `BITMAPINFOHEADER` structure determines the number of bits that define each pixel and the maximum number of colors in the bitmap.

 ## Why might `fopen` return `NULL` in lines 24 and 32 of `copy.c`?

-TODO
+Invalid address or file does not exist

 ## Why is the third argument to `fread` always `1` in our code?

-TODO
+refers to quantity, as in number of elements(1). nmemb − This is the number of elements, each one with a size of size bytes.

 ## What value does line 63 of `copy.c` assign to `padding` if `bi.biWidth` is `3`?

-TODO
+`3`

 ## What does `fseek` do?